-A balanced budget has been set for the 2014/15 financial year and takes account of continuing savings from 2013/14 along with new savings and income plans of approximately £581,000.
-Future funding gaps have been forecast for the following three years of £239,000 in 2015/16 increasing to just over £2million by 2017/18.
+A balanced budget has been set for the 2015/16 financial year and takes account of continuing savings from previous years along with new savings and income plans of approximately £221,000.
+Future funding gaps have been forecast for the following three years of up to £1.3 million by 2018/19.
 The Authority has already started planning for this which includes business transformation projects which are expected to deliver additional on-going savings from 2016 onwards.